-Different types of private companies registration: Coddan Formations Agent specialists can offer a number of different types of private company registration through our website, and they also provide expert advice and insights to assist company owners in their choice.
-The range of potential options can make the entire process daunting for people that are starting to get their business off of the ground, and Coddan Formations Agent will analyse the exact needs and requirements of a company before making a suggestion.
-Whatever the final decision may be, their personnel have more than 20 years of experience in this business area, and the formalities will be completed with the highest levels of professionalism.
+Different types of private companies registration: Coddan Formations Agency specialists can offer a number of different types of private company registration through our website, and we also provide expert advice and insights to assist company owners in their choice.
+The range of potential options can make the entire process daunting for people that are starting to get their business off of the ground, and Coddan Formations Agency will analyse the exact needs and requirements of a company before making a suggestion.
+Whatever the final decision may be, our personnel have more than 20 years of experience in this business area, and the formalities will be completed with the highest levels of professionalism.

 Registering a private limited company by shares is both a traditional and popular option for new registrations, and Coddan Formations Agent can unsure that the ownership structure is clearly defined - both in law and from a practical point of view.
 By definition, a majority shareholder will be a single entity that holds more than half of a company's shares (albeit 51%, 50.1% etc).
 In terms of voting, shares can also be distributed equally between parties, and many businesses choose to include a 1% holding or a 2% holding for the individual to have a deciding vote.